 Of course I use digital cameras as well to ensure that every memory is safe-guarded, but I so prefer the look of film images.
-I have found that my couples do as well and incorporate it into my full 8-hour packages.
+I have found that my couples do as well and incorporate it into my full wedding collections.

 HEIRLOOMS FOR THE MODERN COUPLE

 A TIMELESS, DOCUMENTARY PERSPECTIVE IGNITED BY A PASSION FOR FILM AND ANALOG PHOTOGRAPHY. art that is elegant, distinctive, and true.

 EXPLORE SOME OF MY RECENT FAVORITE FILM AND POLAROID IMAGES